Riezmo1/advent_of_code/README.md

 # advent_of_code

-doing the challeges of advent of code with some friends
+I am doing the advent of code challeges with some friends I will use this repo to document my solutions, to compare it later with the solutions of my friends. :-)